wdomski/ARClab/GPIO/README.md

 Create a project or use an existing one (**GPIO_ex1** or **GPIO_ex2**) to write a program which will read digital input state (button) and toggle LED every time when a button is pressed.

-Use debouncing procedure if necessary.
+Implement debouncing procedure.
+This procedure should not introduce any delay to the system (busy waits, etc.) but should be time dependent.

+The application should work as follows.
+When a button is pressed it immediately changes current state of the LED.
+During hold and after release the LED state should not change.

 # Useful functions

-Reading digitial input state
+Reading digital input state
 - HAL_GPIO_ReadPin(B1_GPIO_Port, B1_Pin);

 Toggling digital output state
 - HAL_GPIO_TogglePin(LD2_GPIO_Port, LD2_Pin);

-Delay measured in [mn] (busy wait)
+Delay measured in [ms] (busy wait)
 - HAL_Delay(1000);

+Get current number of ticks measured since
+MCU start (in this exercise 1 tick = 1 [ms])
+- HAL_GetTick();

 Setting digital output to low/high
 - HAL_GPIO_WritePin( LD2_GPIO_Port, LD2_Pin, GPIO_PIN_RESET);
 - HAL_GPIO_WritePin( LD2_GPIO_Port, LD2_Pin, GPIO_PIN_SET);

-Redirection of printf() function output to serial port
+Redirection of printf() function output to serial port can be done with redefinition of _write() function.
+Also include **stdio.h**.

 ```
 int _write(int file, char *ptr, int len) {
 	HAL_UART_Transmit(&huart2, (uint8_t *) ptr, len, 50);